PranY/prany.github.com/_posts/2017-07-27-a-deeper-understanding-of-nnets-(Part-2).md

 ***
 #### Exploding/vanishing gradients

-The major problem with RNNs is something called _vanishing gradient_, since it utilize the previous hidden state to predict current output, it back-propagates through all hidden states and following the chain rule, the gradients multiply at each iteration finally becoming approximately zero after 7 to 8 words.
+The major problem with RNNs is something called _vanishing gradient_, since it utilizes the previous hidden state to predict current output, it back-propagates through all hidden states and following the chain rule, the gradients multiply at each iteration finally becoming approximately zero after 7 to 8 words.
 This doesn't allow the network to train as expected!
 Another variant of the same problem is _exploding gradient_ which occurs when the `weights` of the hidden states are greater than 1, back-propagating leads to infinitely huge values.
 However there is a simple solution proposed by researchers to avoid exploding gradients which is simply capping the value of gradients to a max.
 So the only problem we need to deal with is vanishing gradients.
 Lets welcome the two most popular variant of a RNN, LSTM (Long-Short-Term-Memory) and GRU (Gated Recurrent Unit) networks, we will discuss them in detail in the upcoming post.
 But before discussing LSTMs and GRUs lets fancy ourselves with Bi-Directional RNNs.
 <center>
 <img src="/assets/images/vanishinggradient.png" alt="Vanishing gradient">
 <center>Back propagation leading to vanishing gradients.</center>